 Here we present multiple data sets demonstrating elevational patterns in alpine snow algae blooms.
 Sanguina was dominant in red snow above treeline, while green and orange blooms of Chloromonas krienitzii were dominant in mid-elevation snow runnels.
 We found unexpected diversity within Chloromonas and Chlainomonas rbcL that we did not detect using 18S, including many potentially novel OTUs.
 In contrast to previous studies [18, 20], our work suggests that Chlainomonas is widespread and abundant in alpine snow algae blooms.

-Overall, our results show bloom composition can be highly variable on the same mountain, even in nearby patches.
-This is in contrast to previous papers that found snow algae assemblages were homogeneous across geographically distant sites [1, 8].
-This could be due to different sampling schemes: the aforementioned studies exclusively sampled high-latitude red snow, while our study included mid-latitude red, orange, and green snow from above and below treeline.
-Another recent study using metabarcoding found different snow algae communities in red and green snow algae blooms in Antarctica, including yellow blooms dominated by Chrysophyceae [21].
+Our results show bloom composition can be highly variable on the same mountain, even in nearby patches.
+Heterogenous assemblages in geographically close and distant sites is in contrast to previous papers that described more homogenous assemblages at both large and small scales [1, 8].
+This could be due to different sampling schemes, as the aforementioned studies exclusively sampled high-latitude red snow, while our study included mid-latitude red, orange, and green snow from above and below treeline.
+Another recent study using 18S rDNA? metabarcoding found different snow algae communities in red and green snow algae blooms in Antarctica, including yellow blooms dominated by Chrysophyceae [21].
 Much of the diversity in our samples within Chlainomonas and Chloromonas was only detected with rbcL and not 18S, so the diversity within these genera may have been overlooked in previous metabarcoding studies.

 Our rbcL data suggest Chlainomonas may be more common than previously thought.
 We could not differentiate between Chlainomonas and Chloromonas in our 18S data set, so this genus may have been overlooked in previous studies.
 Chlainomonas was previously thought to be restricted to waterlogged snow overlying mountain lakes [18, 20], but we did not find any evidence that Chlainomonas was restricted in its habitat distribution.
 To the contrary, only one Chlainomonas dominant sample was located in waterlogged snow near the edge of a pool (sample S9); the other Chlainomonas dominant sites were not notably wetter than the surrounding snow, nor overlying frozen bodies of water.
 Interestingly, we found Chlainomonas was in higher relative abundance in our rbcL dataset than in cell counts (Figure 3)—possibly due to multiple chloroplasts per cell, which have been documented in this genus [20].